WHY CHOOSE BREEDEN LAW OFFICE:

 LGBTQ law has been constantly changing over the past few decades.
 Many legal issues involving same-sex partners and their families are handled in the same manner as those of opposite-sex couples; however, there are some distinctions.
 Law involving lesbian, gay, bisexual, transgender, and queer issues can be complex.

-LGBTQ Marriage Laws in North Carolina
+What are the LGBTQ Marriage Laws in North Carolina?

 In June 2015, the United States Supreme Court set a historical precedent when it overturned same-sex marriage bans in Obergefell v.
 Hodges.
 This case was a major victory for same-sex partners.
 Lower courts had already overturned same-sex marriage bans in many states, including North Carolina, but the Supreme Court’s decision meant that same-sex marriages could be performed in all 50 states and must be recognized by all 50 states.